 - Best Overall Analysis

-Hackathon guidelines and evaluative criteria will be shared with participants in advance of the event, along with information about accessing the data, a list of assigned team members, and some suggested ideas for approaching the data.
+Hackathon guidelines and evaluative criteria for participants are now available.
 Some advance preparation is expected of participants, to learn about the data, and conduct preliminary preliminary analyses.
 In the four-hour on-site session, participants will: (a) share their ideas, (b) choose one analysis to present, and (c) prepare a rapid-fire poster that identifies the objective(s), analysis results, and interpretation of findings.

 1. To encourage innovative thinking about complex linked databases